WEEK 92 FOR THE HOSTAGES IN GAZA

 George Preston's scrapbook

-Grisza (Gersz) Priszkulnik started this scrapbook in Poland and finished it in France, where he was arrested by the Gestapo on Aug.
+Grisza (Gersz) Priszkulnik started this 80-page leather-bound scrapbook in Poland and finished it in France, where he was arrested by the Gestapo on Aug.
 8, 1942, and where he returned three years later after surviving Auschwitz and Buchenwald.

 Page 1

-Grisza was born in Rovno, Russia (soon it was Równe, Poland): Top left, 1 year old in 1915 with his mother, Sonia Szojmer Priszkulnik; bottom right, 1938.
+Grisza was born in Rovno, Russia (soon it was Równe, Poland): Top left, 1 year old in 1915 with his mother, Sonia (Sura) Szojmer Priszkulnik; bottom right, 1938.

 Page 2